Share On

 • Fur Mites: Also known as walking dandruff, Cheyletiella parasitovorax is perhaps the most common mite that affects rabbits.
 Many rabbits will not show the signs of discomfort that we described for ear mites.
 Afflicted rabbits may scratch at an untreated case.
 However, the easiest way to determine whether residents have this mite is to check their fur and skin.
 Those affected usually have dandruff concentrated between their shoulder blades and the rest of their back.
 Once confirmed, your veterinarian will provide you with the best treatment options for your residents.

-• Harvest Mites: Last, but certainly not least, harvest mites, also known as “chiggers” in some regions, are parasites that are at their worst in the autumn season, hence their name.
-While these parasites affect humans and other animals on various areas of their bodies, in rabbits, their ears are most likely to be affected by the mite.
+• Harvest Mites: Last, but certainly not least, harvest mites, also known as “chiggers” in some regions, are parasites that are at their worst in the autumn season, hence their name, Neotrombicula autumnalis.
+While these parasites affect humans and other animals on various areas of their bodies, in rabbits, their ears are most likely to be affected by this mite.
 However, they can certainly affect other areas, so a thorough check is best.
-They are easily identifiable, as they are a bright orange or reddish color.
+They are small, but very easily identifiable, as they are a bright orange or reddish color.
 They are most likely picked up when residents are outside.
 Discuss preventative options with your veterinarian as well as any possible treatment for the itchiness.

 Back To Top